minusInfinite/project-1/README.md

-# Project 1 - Team Yellow - "Lyric in your head"
+# Project 1 - Team Yellow - "ShazTXT"

-## Potential User Story
+## User Story

 > AS A Music Lover
 >